difference between curd and yogurt

 In summary, while curd and yogurt are both popular dairy products, they are fundamentally different in terms of how they are made, their taste, texture, and nutritional content.
 Therefore, when choosing between these two products, it’s important to understand these differences so that you can make an informed choice.
 Experiment with both and see which you prefer – after all, both curd and yogurt can be enjoyed in moderation as part of a healthy and balanced diet.

-See also difference between flu a and b
+See also difference between array and pointer

 Table difference between curd and yogurt